 Note for proposed field evaluation and fine-tuning end date

-After acceptance of the initial timings and patterns by the Project Manager and Maintaining Agency this task includes entering the intersection system timings, developed by the CONSULTANT, into the controller units, coordination units and master units by an IMSA - Level II signal technician.
+After acceptance of the initial timings and patterns by the Project Manager and Maintaining Agency this task includes entering the intersection system timings, developed by the CONSULTANT, into the controller units, coordination units and master units.
 The CONSULTANT shall notify the Maintaining Agency prior to implementation and request their authorization during the implementation.

 Fine tuning of implemented timing(s) for each arterial must be performed based on field observation of the traffic operation during all developed pattern peak hours.
 The traffic engineer will observe the operation of the arterial for each timing pattern.
 The traffic engineer shall be available to investigate and fine-tune any adjustments for a period of 30 days after the submittal of the final report.